joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step1-basic-module.md

 ![Display Tutorial Module](./_assets/module-display-basic.jpg "Display Tutorial Module")

+## Troubleshooting

+If you get a Class not found exception then it means that Joomla can't find one of the classes you've specified in your code.

+Check carefully
+- your `<namespace>` tag in the manifest file
+- your `use` statements in your PHP file
+- the class name in your PHP class file
+- the filename of your PHP class file

+Joomla will use the details to locate your class source file as described in [Finding Class Files with PSR-4](../../../general-concepts/namespaces/finding-classes-with-psr4.md).

+Also ensure that your subdirectories under your /src folder, and the filenames of your PHP class files have the correct capitalisation.
+If you're developing under Windows then the operating system ignores the difference between small letters and capitals in filenames.
+If you then install your extension on a live site which is running on linux you may find a Class Not Found exception because linux isn't as forgiving.

 ## Finding Template Positions

 In the previous section I suggested that you used "sidebar-right" as your module Position.